 Recommended for Romantic Hotels because: Dinner, dancing and in-room adult toys make for an completely out of the box romantic experience.

 The Ivy describes itself as a European boutique hotel.
 However, a hotel doesn't have to be in Europe in order to bring romance to life through flourishing touches and impeccable service.
 The French inspired rooms are uniquely designed, each with king sized Hasten beds that are soft and welcoming, which is perfect if you plan on spending much of your stay there with your beloved (ahem).
 Each room also comes with a small balcony overlooking an 18th century courtyard where you can read the paper while you enjoy the breakfast tray that will be at your door in the morning.
 The showers are massive and built for more than one person to be comfortable and clean.
-(To which we say again: ahem.)
+(To which I say again: ahem.)

 Recommended for Romantic Hotels because: The room is located in a restored 1850s chocolate factory, keeping the sweetness without the calories.

 The St. Regis is the all-out, opulent choice for telling your beloved that they matter.
 They matter enough to have a butler service, heated bathroom floors and nightly champagne reception.
 They matter enough to have bellmen who open your doors with a smile and a front desk who makes it seem like they really want to help you.
 Half of the rooms have gas fireplaces to cozy up to, while the dark carpets, velvet furniture and crystal chandeliers encourage flirtation.
 If you can afford it, all you have to do is show up at the St. Regis and you will be deemed romantic.